 - A guest pays for a room by the night or hour

 ALL CHILDREN UNDER 18 WHO ARE SOLD FOR SEX ARE CONSIDERED VICTIMS OF TRAFFICKING.
 There is no such thing as a child prostitute

 If you see any of the above indicators at your motel, please take action!
 Many victims will not self-report because of fear, distrust of authority, or because they don’t identify as a victim.

 STAY SAFE | do not put yourself or the victim in danger

 CONTACT A HOTLINE | if you are in the DFW area, contact the Rescue Her Hotline at 817-891-2093.
 If you are outside the DFW area, contact the National Human Trafficking Hotline at 1-888-3737-888.

 CALL 911 | In case of an emergency, call immediately BEFORE calling a hotline.

 Want to learn more?

-We would love talk to you about how you and your motel staff can be better prepared t recognize and report signs of trafficking.
+We would love to talk to you about how you and your motel staff can be better prepared to recognize and report signs of trafficking.
 Our full Motel/Hotel Staff Training includes much more information that will equip your staff to recognize and report trafficking.
 We also have various resources we'd like to give you such as motel soap labeled with the National Human Trafficking Hotline number, hotline cards, and training in multiple languages depending on your staff's needs.